ProgrammerNinja/.github/profile/README.md

 - Dive into the world of microcontrollers and embedded systems.
 - Work on exciting Arduino projects, from simple LED blinkers to complex IoT devices.
 - Share your projects, collaborate on ideas, and learn from others.
+- Learning about new microcontrolar like ESP32, ESP8266 or like TTGO etc.
 ![Arduino Projects](https://github.com/ProgrammerNinja/.github/blob/main/img/AD3.jpg)
 - Hands-On Learning: Get practical experience with sensors, actuators, and various modules to build interactive and functional prototypes.
 - Project Showcases: Display your Arduino creations in our community showcase, and get feedback and suggestions from peers.